Building, and retaining an audience is vital for any author’s success, regardless of whether they are self-published or traditionally published.

 Try different types of tweets and content and then let the analytics guide you in deciding future content.

-How Often Should I Tweet?
+How Often Should I Post on X?

-However, all marketers agree you should focus on quality over quantity and you must provide a variety of content.
+However, all marketers agree you should focus on quality over quantity, and you must provide a variety of content.

 No one likes a person who only focuses on themselves.

-It’s the same on Twitter.
+It’s the same on X.

-Is Twitter Good For Authors?
+Is X Good for Authors?

-If Twitter is used correctly, it can be an incredible tool for building a following and generating organic book sales.
+Using X correctly can be an incredible tool for building a following and generating organic book sales.

-How do Writers Grow on Twitter?
+How do Writers Grow on X?

-Tweeting about trending topics, or using popular hashtags is essential as well.
+Posting about trending topics, or using popular hashtags is essential as well.

 Don’t be afraid to engage and follow as many like-minded authors and readers as you can find.